-- You will have access to your electricity use right down to the hour.
-You will also be able to compare your usage to similar households.
+- You have access to your electricity use right down to the hour.
+You can also compare your usage to similar households.
 Back to TOP

 Is CMP's meter network secure?

 - Cyber securty is nothing new to the utility industry.
 We have extensive experience maintaining cyber-security for information systems and operating the electricity grid.
-Installing smart meters adds a new component to our system, but the meters, communications, and information management will be subject to the same Department of Energy security standards that keep the grid secure.
+While smart meteres have added a new component to our system, the meters, communications, and information management are subject to the same Department of Energy security standards that keep the grid secure.
 Back to TOP

-- CMP already protects private data about its customers’ accounts.
-The use of data encryption will keep this data safe during transmission.
+- CMP protects private data about its customers’ accounts.
+The use of data encryption keeps this data safe during transmission.
 Back to TOP

-How is CMP protecting against hackers and security breaches?
+How does CMP protect against hackers and security breaches?

-Will unauthorized people be able to monitor my account to learn more about energy use in my home?
-Will this enable thieves to determine whether anyone is at home?
+Can unauthorized people be able to monitor my account to learn more about energy use in my home?
+Can thieves determine whether anyone is at home?

-- The use of encrypted signals will prevent unauthorized access to customer information or to equipment in customers’ homes or businesses.
+- The use of encrypted signals prevents unauthorized access to customer information or to equipment in customers’ homes or businesses.
 Back to TOP

-Will it be easier for someone to tamper with my meter and energy use?
+Is it easy for someone to tamper with my meter and energy use?